ministryofjustice/moj-frontend/docs/components/date-picker.md

 In future versions of this documentation, there will be:

-- Guidance examples on using this component for date ranges
+- guidance on using date ranges with this component
 - Welsh content for the designs, including error messages

 ## Contributors